iizukanao/picam/README.md

 You can access your live stream at `rtmp://YOUR_RASPBERRYPI_IP/webcam/mystream`.

-### Publishing to Ustream
+### Publishing live stream to YouTube

-To upload streams from picam to Ustream, run ffmpeg with the following options. `RTMP_URL` and `STREAM_KEY` can be obtained from Ustream's Channel settings &rarr; Broadcast settings &rarr; Encoder settings.
+To upload streams from picam to YouTube, take the following steps.

+1. Open [YouTube Studio](https://studio.youtube.com/) and click on the top-right corner **CREATE** button &rarr; **Go live**.
+2. When streaming console appears, copy the "Stream URL" and "Stream key" and run the following ffmpeg command.

-    $ ffmpeg -i tcp://127.0.0.1:8181?listen -c:v copy -c:a aac -strict -2 -ar 44100 -ab 40000 -f flv RTMP_URL/STREAM_KEY
+    $ ffmpeg -i tcp://127.0.0.1:8181?listen -c:v copy -c:a aac -strict -2 -ar 44100 -ab 40000 -f flv YOUR_STREAM_URL/YOUR_STREAM_KEY

 <img src="https://github.com/iizukanao/picam/raw/master/images/ustream.png" alt="Encoder settings on Ustream" style="max-width:100%;" width="600" height="459">